 Choose the treehouse design before cutting wood

-It is important to involve a construction surveyor from the very beginning in your planning so that he can map if supporting branches and ground base is suitable to carry the weight of your treehouse.
-Also, decide on the space you need in your treehouse, as fitting the floor or platform into a tree is the most difficult task of treehouse building.
-A builder will also tell you about the material and tools you require to deck up the structure as you want.
+It is important to involve a professional from the very beginning in your planning so that he can map if supporting branches and ground base is suitable to carry the weight of your treehouse.
+Also, decide on the space you need in your treehouse, as fitting the floor or platform into a tree is the most difficult part of treehouse building.
+He will also tell you about the material and tools you require to deck up the structure the way you want.

 Bolting structure to the tree